Differentiable Evolutionary Reinforcement Learning: Experiments

-Table~\ref{tab:results_on_agent} presents the performance comparison of \method with all baselines on both the Robotic Agent and Scientific Simulation benchmarks, based on three levels of generalization difficulty.
+\textbf{Robotic Agent and Scientific Simulation} Table~\ref{tab:results_on_agent} presents the performance on Robotic Agent and Scientific Simulation benchmarks across three generalization levels.
+We observe two key findings:

-\paragraph{State-of-the-Art Performance.} \method achieves state-of-the-art success rates across all difficulty levels on both benchmarks.
+\textbf{1) State-of-the-Art (\textit{sota}) Performance.} \method achieves \textit{sota} success rates across all difficulty levels on both benchmarks.
 This indicates that the Meta-Optimizer effectively explores the function space to discover Meta-Rewards that drive policy improvement beyond standard outcome signals.
 Notably, our population-based instantiation, {\method-pop.}, further demonstrates exceptional performance, achieving \textbf{91.8\%} on ALFWorld (L0) and \textbf{98.2\%} on Science World (L0).
 This shows that by initializing the inner-loop policy with the best-performing model from previous generations, the Meta-Optimizer can effectively adapt the reward signal dynamically as the policy model evolves, creating a curriculum-like effect that accelerates convergence and elevates the performance ceiling.
+It is worth noting that \method-pop. consumes significantly less computation by optimizing the outer-loop more frequently.
 Appendix \ref{app:training_dynamics_of_pop} details the training dynamics of \method-pop.

-\paragraph{Robustness in Out-of-Distribution (O.O.D.)
-Scenarios.} A critical limitation of heuristic rewards is their brittleness under distribution shifts.
-As shown in the \textbf{L2 (O.O.D.)} columns, standard baselines falter significantly.
-For instance, while \textit{``GRPO w/ Avg Reward''} improves in-distribution (L0) performance by approximately 10\% over \textit{``GRPO w/ Outcome Reward''}, it fails to translate this gain to the O.O.D. setting (showing only a 0.8\% improvement).
+\textbf{2) Robustness in OOD Scenarios.} A critical limitation of heuristic rewards is the brittleness under distribution shifts.
+As shown in \textbf{L2 (OOD)} columns, standard baselines falter significantly.
+For instance, while \textit{``GRPO + Avg.''} improves in-distribution (L0) performance by approximately 10\% over \textit{``GRPO + Out.''}, it fails to translate this gain to the OOD setting (showing only a 0.8\% improvement).
 This suggests that the straightforward reward summation encourages overfitting rather than genuine reasoning.
-In contrast, our \textbf{DERL} substantially improves the O.O.D. robustness, achieving \textbf{65.0\%} and \textbf{30.1\%} success rates on ALFWorld and Science World, respectively.
-This more than doubles the performance of the outcome reward baseline. \textbf{Takeaway:} The Meta-Reward captures the intrinsic structure of the task, enabling generalization to unseen scenarios where heuristic combinations fail.
+In contrast, our \textbf{\method} substantially improves the OOD robustness, achieving \textbf{65.0\%} and \textbf{30.1\%} success rates on ALFWorld and ScienceWorld, respectively.
+This more than doubles the performance of the outcome reward baseline.